 The church was built by tsar Alexander III in the place where his father was killed in a bombing attack by a revolutionary organization.
 He wanted the building to stand out in the baroque and neoclassical architecture and therefore the church is inspired by medieval Russian style.

-There is so many things to do in Saint Petersburg but I could spend hours looking at this church only.
+There is so many places to visit in Saint Petersburg but I could spend hours looking at this church only.
 I think it’s one of my favorite buildings in the world.
 If I had to choose just one top thing to see in St. Petersburg, Russia – that’s the one!

 Just a short walk from the Church of Savior on Blood you will find the Palace Square.
 Walk along Nevsky Prospect and turn into Bolshaya Morskaya street.
 It will take you through impressive arches in the building of the General Staff.
 Right in front you will see the Winter Palace with the famous Hermitage Museum.